AhmedMorsy95/Go-Hard-or-Go-Home/Sliding Window Maximum/readme.md

             calculate the max and save it
 ```

-cO(N*K) but what's worth mentioning is that we are not using additional space.
+O(N*K) but what's worth mentioning is that we are not using additional space.

 ## Second Approach
 -----------------